camunda/camunda-docs/versioned_docs/version-8.1/self-managed/connectors-deployment/install-and-start.md

 You can use the Connector templates as provided or modify them to your needs as described in our [Connector templates guide](/components/connectors/custom-built-connectors/connector-templates.md).

-Check out our [Connectors Awesome List](https://github.com/camunda-community-hub/camunda-8-connectors/tree/main) to find more connectors.
+Check out our [Connectors Awesome List](https://github.com/camunda-community-hub/camunda-8-connectors/tree/main) to find more Connectors.